Fang20031-Coding/UAT-Global-Server/README.md

 3. **Support Cards**: Avoid friend cards (no specific outing strategy)
 4. **Starting Position**: Be at Career Menu (where the UI Shows Training, Race, Recreation)

-### **Website Settings RECOMENDED**
+### **Website Settings RECOMMENDED**
-- **Attribute Setting**: Set you desire attributes in the UAT interface, if you have no idea then try manual training first and put the result attribute value in the UAT interface
+- **Attribute Setting**: Set desired target attributes in the UI.
+If unsure, do a manual run first and copy the resulting attributes into the UAT interface.
-- **Race Selection RECOMENDED**: Configure you race schedule, this is very necessary to avoid lack of fans in the next goal, consider using the character filter in the race menu, Don't worry when using the character filter, because the filter has been adjusted to the position and terrain of the field that the character masters, and has also been adjusted to the character's free schedule.
+- **Race Selection**: Configure your race schedule to avoid failing fan-count goals.
+Use the Smart Character Filter; it preserves selections when changing characters and can keep only compatible races.
-- **Skill Optimization**: Set your desire skill, consider the priority 0 = the bot will buy the desire skill first
+- **Skill Optimization**: Configure desired skills.
+Priority `0` means the bot will purchase those skills first.
-- **Manual Skill Purchase**: Check "Purchase skill manually at the end of career" to manually select final skills while keeping auto-learning during training
+- **Manual Skill Purchase**: Enable to select end-of-career skills manually while keeping auto-learning during training.

 ## 🔧 **Troubleshooting**